By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 It was discussed as an improvement over the old Not Otherwise Specified (NOS.)
-A lot of people were receiving NOS diagnosis rather than a more precise or accurate diagnosis.
-In retrospect I can see how NEC like NOS could have turned into another Fuzzy catchall diagnosis.
+A lot of people were receiving a NOS diagnosis rather than a more precise or accurate diagnosis.
+In retrospect, I can see how NEC like NOS could have turned into another Fuzzy catchall diagnosis.

 NOS is out